Title and statement of responsibility area

 Scope and content

-The fonds contains a small amount of material documenting Luella Creighton's student days at Victoria College, University of Toronto, 1924-1926.
+Material documenting Luella Creighton's student days at Victoria College, University of Toronto, 1924-1926.
 Her personal life is further documented through a series of diaries, 1963-1990.
-Most of the textual material in the fonds, however, relates to her career as a writer of both fiction and non- fiction, and consists of corrrespondence with her publishers and readers, reviews, manuscripts and typescripts of both published and unpublished works.
+Most of the textual material in the fonds, however, relates to her career as a writer of both fiction and non-fiction, and consists of correspondence with her publishers and readers, reviews, manuscripts and typescripts of both published and unpublished works.

 Immediate source of acquisition